Futurity & Maturity

 III.
 Entry for Stake Judging

-A. Must be entered in one of the regular classes: conformation, obedience, agility, or rally at the ACA National Specialty Show.
+A. A puppy must be entered in one of the regular classes: conformation, obedience, agility, or rally at the ACA National Specialty Show.

 B. Maturity Stake entry must be indicated as an additional class on the official AKC entry form.
-There is a $12.00 fee for this additional class.
-Additional class entry must include age division.
+The additional class entry must include age division.
 Individual puppies from a nominated litter are eligible to compete ONLY in the Maturity held the year AFTER the Futurity Stake for which they were eligible.

 IV.
 Class Divisions and Sequence of Judging